HomeAway backer Redpoint closes $400 million early-stage fund

-SAN FRANCISCO (Reuters) - Redpoint Ventures, the venture-capital firm behind digital-video recording company TiVo and vacation-rental company HomeAway, has closed a $400 million fund, the firm announced Wednesday.
+SAN FRANCISCO, Jan 16 (Reuters) - Redpoint Ventures, the venture-capital firm behind digital-video recording company TiVo and vacation-rental company HomeAway, has closed a $400 million fund, the firm announced Wednesday.

 Redpoint V will focus on early stage companies from areas including mobile, social and cloud; entertainment; and big data.
 Reuters first reported Redpoint was raising the fund in November.